canac/chron/README.md

 ### `logs` Subcommand

-`chron logs [job]` will print the stdout and stderr from a job's most recent execution.
+`chron logs [job]` will print the stdout and stderr from the job's most recent execution.
 Pass the `--lines=n` flag to only print the last `n` lines.
 Pass the `--follow` flag to keep printing logs from a running job as they are written.

 ```sh
 $ chron logs online-backup